Pictured is the Royal Cornwall Hospital (Treliske)

 Alison was denied a more caring end in an Hospice due to an outbreak of norovirus at the Royal Cornwall Hospital.

-This revelation was provided to me by the Parliamentary Health Service Ombudsman (PHSO) who unwittingly exposed a 2 year cover-up by the NHS Trust and Cornwall Council.
+This revelation was also provided to me by the Parliamentary Health Service Ombudsman (PHSO) late 2014 when the PHSO unwittingly exposed a 2 year cover-up by the NHS Trust and Cornwall Council and then failed to explain what an NHS support worker was doing on a Welfare Panel for Professionals.

 The PHSO then perversely decided to close my complaint on the grounds that the complaint was not about “care” provided by the NHS, despite the Assessments only becoming necessary due to the failure, negligence and reduced care and support provided to Alison by the NHS prior to the Assessments.

 Throughout this time Alison came under the care and support umbrella of the NHS Trust and the Council because she lived alone.
-The purpose of Assessments was to enable me to resume being her recognized Carer, apart from me still being her husband, and care for her 24/7 under the same roof because that is what she wanted and desperately needed.
+The purpose of Assessments was to enable me to resume being her recognized Carer, apart from me still being her husband, and care for her 24/7 under the same roof because she could no longer cope with living on her own anymore.

-The PHSO also knew a crime had been committed because support worker Leigh Walwyn was not a Mental Health Professional and was not suitably qualified to be a member on a Welfare Priority Assessment Panel.
+The PHSO also knew a crime had been committed because the support worker was not a Mental Health Professional and was not suitably qualified to be a member on a Welfare Priority Assessment Panel.

-Leigh Walwyn and Cornwall Council senior solicitor Victoria Slavin for the NHS, made false and malicious allegations of “Harassment with Violence” against me, the widower, in December 2015 and I was arrested by Devon & Cornwall Police.
-Two individuals who I have never met and only had written contact with Victoria Slavin concerning a FOI request to the Trust.
-Victoria Slavin replied too late and broke the law.
+In my opinion the support worker and the CFT solicitor made false and malicious allegations of “Harassment with Violence” against me, the widower, in December 2015 and I was arrested by Devon & Cornwall Police.
+Two individuals who I have never met and only had written contact with the CFT Solicitor concerning a FOI request I had made and which the CFT Solicitor replied too late and broke the law.

-Picture shows Cornwall Council Senior Solicitor for the NHS Victoria Slavin, who was directly involved in a cover-up to protect Trust CEO Phillip Confue, Deputy CEO Julie Dawson, Patient Advice and Liaison Officer Julie Smales, Head of Patient Experience Janet Hart and others and including Senior Cornwall Council Officers.
+The CFT Solicitor was also directly involved in the cover-up to protect the Trust CEO, Deputy CEO, Patient Advice and Liaison Officer, the Head of Patient Experience and others, including Senior Cornwall Council Officers.

 My unlawful arrest, initiated by Cornwall Council, involved me being fitted up for a false confession and a guilty only plea court, a corrupt Coodes Solicitors being chosen not to defend me, recorded interview evidence being edited to protect the Council, the Trust and the Police, most of my evidence being removed, and a very corrupt Devon & Cornwall Police Data Protection Unit withholding CCTV evidence until after Trial to obstruct the course of justice and deny me a fair Trial.